CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 "It appears I must handle you personally.
 Regrettably, it must conclude this way."
 ```

 Nezznar the Black Spider is accompanied by four formidable giant spiders who defend their master to the death.
 If they anticipate trouble, the spiders conceal themselves behind the pillars while Nezznar cloaks himself in invisibility, positioning near the table.
-Roll a Dexterity (Stealth) check for the spiders.
+Roll a RFX (Stealth) check for the spiders.
 As intruders appear, the spiders will attempt to ensnare them in webs before closing in for melee combat.
 Nezznar joins the fray the round following the spiders' attack.

 Should the doppelganger from Area 18 have retreated to this location, it assumes the appearance of Nundro Stoneseeker, a molekin, providing Nezznar with a facade to exploit as leverage for fogrekining the party's surrender (although the spiderkin does not intend to harm the doppelganger).
 Refer to the "Roleplaying Nezznar" section for additional insight into the spiderkin villain.